jonathanschilling/abscab/README.md

 of the evaluation location, respectively.

-Inside these routines, appropriate special-case formulations are used for given normalized coorinates of the evaluation location in order to maximize accuracy of the results.
+Inside these routines, appropriate special-case formulations are used for given normalized coordinates of the evaluation location in order to maximize accuracy of the results.

 #### Straight Wire Segment